Yang Ti-liang: Honours

 He was knighted in 1988.
 He was appointed a Justice of Peace from 1 July 1998 to 2012.
+On 15 July 1990, he was awarded the Order of Seri Paduka Mahkota Brunei First Class by Sultan Hassanal Bolkiah.
 He was awarded the Grand Bauhinia Medal by the Government of Hong Kong Special Administrative Region in 1999 to acknowledge his contribution to justice and higher education in Hong Kong.